diamonddelt/aws-solutions-architect-associate-prep/ec2/notes.md

 ## Selecting AMI types based on EBS vs Instance Volumes

+All AMIs are categorized as either `Instance backed` or `EBS backed`.

-Instance Store = Ephemeral Storage; You can only attach up to 2 of these before spinning up an instance - you can't add them while it's running.
+`Instance Store` = *Ephemeral* Storage; You can only attach up to 2 of these before spinning up an instance - you can't add them while it's running.
-EBS-backed Instance = root volume is stored on EBS.
+`EBS-backed Instance` = root volume is stored on EBS.
+This means you can move it around to other instances, and generally can persist the data when the instance itself stops running.

 You cannot start/stop an instance store volume - you can only do that with an EBS-backed volume.

+AMIs are `not encrypted at rest`.

+## Encrypt Root Device Volumes

+You generally need to `make a snapshot of an EBS volume that is unencrypted`, then when you choose to `make a new copy` of the volume from the snapshot, you have the `option to encrypt` it at that time.

+If the volume was already encrypted before you took the snapshot, the `snapshot is also encrypted.`

+The snapshot -> restore process is also how you would move an EBS volume from one region to another.

+You cannot share encrypted snapshots, because the encryption key is contained within your AWS account.

 ## Key Exam Terms